CIS565-Fall-2022/Project4-CUDA-Denoiser/INSTRUCTION.md

 You may choose to use the base code in this project as a reference, playground, or as the base code for your denoiser.
 Using it as a reference or playground will allow you to understand the changes that you need for integrating the denoiser.
 Like Project 3, you may also change any part of the base code as you please. **This is YOUR project.**

+### Working with Git

+We expect that most of you will integrate the denoiser into Project 3.
+So here is how we want you to handle working with Git/GitHub as GitHub will not allow you to open a PR from Project 3 into Project 4.

+1. Fork Project 4 as you have done with all other projects.
+You are free to use the base code as previously discussed.
+2. In your Project 3 repos, create a branch called `denoiser` using `git checkout -b denoiser`.
+Use this as your main denoiser branch, you may create any number of additional branches as you need to.
+3. You will build the denoiser in your Project 3 until submission.
+4. When you are ready to submit your project, do the following:
+    1. Add your Project 4 fork as a remote using `git remote add project4 git@github.com:<your-username>/Project4-CUDA-Denoiser.git` (you may replace `git@github.com:` with `https://github.com/`).
+    2. Push your denoiser branch to Project 4 using `git push project4 denoiser`.
+Here `project4` is the remote repo, and `denoiser` is your branch for submission.
+    3. Open your Project 4 repo on GitHub and confirm that the branch you have just pushed is present.
+    4. Open [https://github.com/CIS565-Fall-2020/Project4-CUDA-Denoiser](https://github.com/CIS565-Fall-2020/Project4-CUDA-Denoiser) in your browser, and open a Pull Request where the source branch is your branch in GitHub.
+5. All other instructions for submission and opening a pull request remain consistent with other projects.
+See the submission section towards the end of this document.

 ## Contents

 * `src/` C++/CUDA source files.